MartinHlavna/flutter_html_renderer/README.md

 ## Roadmap

-* v 0.1.0 - support for embeded youtube videos
-* v 0.2.0 - support for formating element (b, i, strong, ...)
+* v 0.2.0 - support for formating elements (b, i, strong, ...)
 * v 0.3.0 - support for ul, ol, li
 * v 0.4.0 - support for tables
 * v 0.5.0 - polishing of default rendering of all element supported so far